Implementation Guidelines

 category TEXT NOT NULL,

-price DOUBLE PRECISION NOT NULL,
+price INTEGER NOT NULL,

 quantity INTEGER NOT NULL,